getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/contexts.md

 `family`:

 : _Optional_.
 The family of the device.
-This is normally the common part of model names across generations.
-For instance `iPhone` would be a reasonable family, so would be `Samsung Galaxy`.
+This is usually the common part of model names across generations.
+For instance, `iPhone` would be a reasonable family, so would be `Samsung Galaxy`.

 `model`:

 : _Optional_.
 The model name.
-This for instance can be `Samsung Galaxy S3`.
+This, for example, can be `Samsung Galaxy S3`.

 `model_id`: